ouafcode/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Task7: Write a function that checks for lowercase character.

 - Task8: Write a function that prints a string in uppercase followed by a new line.

+- Task9: Write a function that prints the last digit of a number.